RockitBootcamp/Student-Resources/Misc/LanguageCharacteristics.md

 ```
+This snippet could be any of : javascript, c/c++, java, c#, ruby, and a host of others.
+It would be legal PHP or Perl if you blinged it up with some dollar signs...

 ## Core Language Differences:
 - compiled / interpreted
 - type system
 - memory model & management
+- paradigm

 ## Compiled / Interpreted